On the Finiteness of the Derived Equivalence Classes of some Stable Endomorphism Rings: Preliminaries

 \subsection{Silting Theory}

 In this subsection we recall silting and tilting theory for a finite dimensional $k$-algebra $\Lambda$.
-Note that for such a $\Lambda$, the bounded homotopy category $\Kb(\proj \Lambda)$ is a $k$-linear, Hom-finite, Krull-Schmidt triangulated category. \begin{definition} A complex $P \in \Kb(\proj \Lambda)$ is called: \begin{enumerate} \item \emph{presilting} (respectively \emph{pretilting}) if $\Hom_{\Kb(\proj \Lambda)}(P,P[n])=0$ for all $n >0$ (respectively for all $n \neq 0$). \item \emph{silting} (respectively \emph{tilting}) if $P$ is presilting (respectively pretilting) and $P$ generates $\Kb(\proj \Lambda)$ as a triangulated category. \end{enumerate} \end{definition} We will write $\silt \Lambda$ (respectively $\tilt \Lambda$) for the class of isomorphism classes of basic silting (respectively tilting) complexes in $\Kb(\proj \Lambda)$.
-Note that $\Lambda \in \tilt \Lambda$ and that all basic silting complexes for $\Lambda$ have the same number of indecomposable summands \cite[2.8]{siltingmutation}.
-The advantage of silting over tilting complexes is that they have a well-behaved notion of mutation.
-To define this we require the following.
+Note that for such a $\Lambda$, the bounded homotopy category $\Kb(\proj \Lambda)$ is a $k$-linear, Hom-finite, Krull-Schmidt triangulated category. \begin{definition} A complex $P \in \Kb(\proj \Lambda)$ is called: \begin{enumerate} \item \emph{presilting} (respectively \emph{pretilting}) if $\Hom_{\Lambda}(P,P[n])=0$ for all $n >0$ (respectively for all $n \neq 0$). \item \emph{silting} (respectively \emph{tilting}) if $P$ is presilting (respectively pretilting) and further the smallest full triangulated subcategory of $\Kb(\proj \Lambda)$ containing $P$ and closed under forming direct summands is $\Kb(\proj \Lambda)$. \end{enumerate} \end{definition} We will write $\silt \Lambda$ (respectively $\tilt \Lambda$) for the set of isomorphism classes of basic silting (respectively tilting) complexes in $\Kb(\proj \Lambda)$.
+Note that $\Lambda \in \tilt \Lambda$ and that all $T \in \silt \Lambda$ have the same number of indecomposable summands \cite[2.8]{siltingmutation}.